Frequently Asked Questions

 What is the time commitment?

 One of the goals of the MTC is to give young women skills and knowledge they can take away from the program for their futures!
-We schedule several workshops such as resume drafting, interviewing, and platform building.
+We schedule several workshops such as resume drafting, interviewing, and Community Service Initiative (CSI) building.
 Weekly rehearsals begin in September and continue through pageant day!
 Of course, we understand emergencies, but we expect that girls make a commitment to the program and participate in all workshops, community events, and fundraisers during these two months.
 A detailed schedule is distributed at the Orientation.

 As Miss Thurston County, the MTC Board schedules many appearances for local groups, fundraisers, and community events.
 Miss Thurston County will participate in preparation meetings for Miss Washington as well as attending other local pageants.
-Additionally, she will work on other events and programs to promote her chosen platform.
+Additionally, she will work on other events and programs to promote her chosen CSI.
 We will work our best to accommodate school and work schedules, but we ask that she make a commitment to serving her year to the fullest!

 How does the judging system work?